fpcorso/data-blog/content/2020-11-29-email-html-templates-jinja-python.md

 When first creating emails in a new project in Python, I usually start by creating the email text within the Python code itself.
 This is quick and easy and gets the job done.

-For example, one of my original email functions in my SAAS app, [SiteAlert](https://sitealert.io), looked like this:
+For example, one of my original email functions in my earlier SAAS apps, looked like this:

 ```
 :::python